motm-therapy/website/docs/providers/jasmine.md

   </figcaption>
 </figure>

 Shortly after graduation, Jasmine became a National Certified Counselor (NCC), and began work in private practice, gaining valuable experience as a Licensed Professional Counselor - Associate (LPC-A) under the supervision of more experienced professionals.
-During this this association period, (similar to a medical residency, but for therapists). she gained additional experience and specialty certification in [Obsessive Compulsive Disorder (OCD)](https://www.psychologytoday.com/us/conditions/obsessive-compulsive-disorder), becoming a member of the International OCD Foundation.
+During this this association period, (similar to a medical residency, but for therapists), she gained additional experience and specialty certification in [Obsessive Compulsive Disorder (OCD)](https://www.psychologytoday.com/us/conditions/obsessive-compulsive-disorder), becoming a member of the International OCD Foundation.

 After completing her association period, Jasmine was certified as a [Licensed Professional Counselor (LPC)](https://nami.org/About-Mental-Illness/Treatments/Types-of-Mental-Health-Professionals) by the State of Texas, and soon after opened Matters of the Mind Therapy in 2023.